EnMAP-Box/qgispluginsupport/README.md

 For development, you might load the QGIS repository `images/images.qrc` to your reosurce files in the Qt Designer.

-1. Clone the QGIS Repository to access its `images/images.qrc` To donwload the `/images` folder only, you can do a sparse checkout:
+1. Clone the QGIS Repository to access its `images/images.qrc` To download the `/images` folder only, you can do a sparse checkout:

     ```